-CMS 3720 is a core class in the Communication and Media Studies program at Clayton State University.
+CMS 3720 is an elective in the Communication and Media Studies program at Clayton State University.
 Links to other sections of this syllabus can be found in the main navigation menu as well as the “General Policies & Resources” menu.
 Additional course materials, including a detailed schedule of the semester’s topics and due dates, are available to enrolled students through Desire2Learn.
-This syllabus is for the Fall 2019 semester.
+This syllabus is still being updated for the Spring 2021 semester.

-This hands-on course focuses on professional uses of social media platforms including FaceBook, YouTube, Instagram, and Twitter.
+This hands-on course focuses on professional uses of social media platforms including FaceBook, YouTube, and Instagram.

 The official course information is